 Leah (Jodhi May) was Caiaphas’ wife.
 She is the daughter of the high priest Annas, who gained authority over the people.

-The Bible doesn’t tell us much about Leah; we only know the things mentioned above.
-Whose daughter and whose wife she is?
+The Bible doesn’t tell us much about Leah; we only know the abovementioned things.
+Whose daughter and whose wife is she?
 And about his children or relatives, the Biblical Archeology Review announced in 2002 the discovery of an ossuary containing the following inscription: “Jacob, son of Joseph, brother of Jesus.”

 The news caused a great stir both in the academic world and among Christians.
 Fortunately, as was to be expected, in 2004, the inscription was revealed to be a gross forgery.
 Since then, every new artifact recovered by the Israel Antiquities Authority from antiquities thieves has been treated with greater circumspection.

 The inscription “Miriam, daughter of Yeshua, son of Caiaphas, priest of Maaziah of Beth Imri.”
 This inscription, unlike others in the same category.
 Which contains only the name of the deceased and is particularly generous with information.
 It includes information on the High Priest Caiaphas, precisely the place of origin of his family before their departure to Galilee in 70 AD.
 Maaziah is the name of the 24th order of High Priests during the Second Temple.
 Believed to have belonged to the high priest, called him Yehosef bar Caiaphas, or Joseph the son of Caiaphas, it is possible that Miriam and Caiaphas were related to some degree.

 The palace in which Caiaphas lived was built from the tithes he received.
 Anna and Caiaphas lived together.
 The house of the high priests was on Mount Zion.
 From there, you have a view of the Mount of Olives.
 In their palace, many dramas happened.
 Christ was sold, beaten, spat upon, and mocked by the people for whom he came to sacrifice His life.